xcart/xc5-manual/en/product_classes_and_attributes/managing_attribute_groups.md

 To add a new attribute group:

 1. In your store's Admin area, go to the **Classes & attributes** section (**Catalog > Classes & attributes**).
-2. Depending on whether you will be creating the new group for gobal attributes or for the attributes of a specific product class, click on the <u>Edit attributes (N)</u> link either opposite the _Global attributes_ title or opposite the name of the product class:
+2. Depending on whether you will be creating the new group for gobal attributes or for the attributes of a specific product class, click on the Edit attributes (N) link either opposite the _Global attributes_ title or opposite the name of the product class:
     ![]({{site.baseurl}}/attachments/7504788/8719346.png?effects=drop-shadow)
     This will open a page where you can manage attributes and attribute groups:
     ![]({{site.baseurl}}/attachments/7504788/8719347.png?effects=drop-shadow)